emilyws27/pickHacks2021/README.md

-# Play^2List - A PickHacks Project Submission
+# PlaySquared - A PickHacks Project Submission

 This repo was submitted for Missouri S&T University's PickHacks Hackathon (10th/11th April 2021).